J4Numbers/Walkers/README.md

 ##Why Walkers?

 No particular reason; maybe the observation that these APIs are basically zombies in that they mindlessly respond and act on what happens (a.k.a.
-Walkers)
+Walkers)...
+Which actually works quite well considering that I'm naming each of these things 'crawlers' (being the walkers which are more passive than most)...
+Don't I have a nice collection of zombies :)